-- the highest regard to shareholder rights, equality in treatment of shareholders and the shareholder democratic process; - Larity and transparency in their written and verbal communication with shareholders; - a willingness for independent directors to meet with shareholders, listen to their concerns and have frank and open discussions about the board's governance practices; - an understanding that shareholders provide capital to the firm in exchange for ownership of the company, and therefore expect to receive an appropriate return on that capital.
-Boards and directors should not enter into transactions that disproportionately transfer excessive amounts of capital to any group or individual, internal or external to the company; - ▶ their intention and efforts to think and act independently from management, free from conflicts of interest, and in accordance with their fiduciary duty; - their willingness to challenge and objectively evaluate management and their responsibility for risk management oversight; and - ▲ an approach to ensuring highest standards for their own performance.
+- ▶ the highest regard to shareholder rights, equality in treatment of shareholders, and the shareholder democratic process; - clarity and transparency in their written and verbal communication with shareholders; - a willingness for independent directors to meet with shareholders, listen to their concerns and have frank and open discussions about the board's governance practices; - an understanding that shareholders provide capital to the firm in exchange for ownership of the company, and therefore expect to receive an appropriate return on that capital.
+Boards and directors should not enter into transactions that disproportionately transfer excessive amounts of capital to any group or individual, internal or external to the company; - ▶ their intention and efforts to think and act independently from management, free from conflicts of interest, and in accordance with their fiduciary duty; - their willingness to challenge and objectively evaluate management and their responsibility for risk management oversight; - objective evaluations of management performance and execution of the strategy, linking results and progress to executive compensation; and - ▲ an approach to ensuring highest standards for their own performance.